zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    the authentication dialog, it raises this event.

-   :c: The connection.
+   :param c: The connection.

-   :msg: Gives the particular problem the heuristics detected (for example,
+   :param msg: Gives the particular problem the heuristics detected (for example,
         ``multiple_login_prompts`` means that the engine saw several login prompts in a row, without the type-ahead from the client side presumed necessary to cause them)

-   :line: The line of text that caused the heuristics to conclude they were
+   :param line: The line of text that caused the heuristics to conclude they were
          confused.

    .. zeek:see::  login_confused_text login_display login_failure login_input_line login_output_line